Tony Momsen: University of Michigan

 The win over Ohio State sent Michigan to the 1951 Rose Bowl against California.
 In the lead-up to the Rose Bowl, the Los Angeles Times gave credit to linement Roger Zatkoff and Momsen for leading Michigan's defense: "Zatkoff and Tony Momsen, the other backer-upper in Michigan's usual six-man line defense, are the main reasons why Michigan topped the Big Ten in throttling opponents."

 Professional football

-Momsen was selected by the Los Angeles Rams in the fifth round of the 1951 NFL Draft.
-He signed with the Rams in July 1951, but he was traded to the Pittsburgh Steelers before the 1951 NFL season started.
+The Los Angeles Rams selected Momsen in the fifth round of the 1951 NFL draft.
+He signed with the Rams in July 1951, but was traded to the Pittsburgh Steelers before the 1951 NFL season started.
 Momsen appeared in 11 games, all as a backup for the 1951 Steelers.
 In August 1952, Momsen was traded to the Washington Redskins.
 Momsen appeared in two games for the 1952 Redskins before being released on October 7, 1952.

 In 1953, Momsen played for the Calgary Stampeders of the Western Interprovincial Football League.
 In 1954, Momsen was in the Toronto Argonauts organization.
 He quit the Argonauts in August 1954 after being told he would play for the Argonauts' farm team.